ligato/docs/docs/tutorials/05_kv-scheduler.md

 In addition, there are two new fields:

-* Dependencies list with a key prefix and a unique label value are required for any given configuration item.
-The item will not be created because the dependendcy key does not exist.
-The label is informative and should be unique.
+* Dependencies list with a key prefix, and a unique label value, are required for any given configuration item.
+The configuration item will not be created because the dependency key does not exist.
+The label is informative and should be unique:
 ```go
 func (d *RouteDescriptor) Dependencies(key string, value *model.Route) []api.Dependency {
 	return []api.Dependency{